-2. "Identify the location of each activity/target area."
+2. "Identify the location of each activity/target area and any acquisition activity."

 Guidance: first, enter the name of the project area and then identify from the dropdown menu the activity that is to occur in that target area.
 Lastly, identify the location of the activity/project using cross streets, or provide a brief description/narrative of the location of the activity/target area.
 Use the "+" box on the right side of the page for additional lines to provide street locations, if necessary (or the "x" box to delete unnecessary ones).
+NOTE: when entering the name of the project area, ensure exact consistency in the naming of the project area throughout the application (spelling and capitalization, etc.).
+For example, "Green Acres" should not appear as "green acres subdivision" elsewhere.